Guendeli/guendeli.github.io/_posts/2018-07-18-GAMEDEV-COMMAND.md

 > In object-oriented programming, the **command pattern** is a "Behavioral pattern" pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event at a later time.

-It may sounds a lot like a "callback", a simple slugline for it would be "an object-oriented replacement for callbacks"
+'at a later time' may make it sound like a callback, a simple slugline for it would be "an object-oriented replacement for callbacks"

 In every video game there is some functionnality that reads raw user input from the player and translate it into something of value inside the game world, and Matt's implementation was dead simple but working during conception:
 ```C#